Skip to main content

 Subscribe to the notification channel in Telegram.
 All triggered alerts will be delivered here.

 Subscribe everyone who needs to stay informed: managers, administrators, team leads.
-Everyone receives the same alerts — no need to configure separately for each person.
+Everyone receives the same alerts — no per-person setup required.

 Webhook (HTTP POST)